slerman12/UnifiedML2old/README.md

 It is possible to train multiple instances of the same agent in parallel by loading the agent's weights before every update with the ```load_every=``` flag.

-For example, in concurrent processes:
+For example, you can run the following in concurrent processes:

 ```
 python Run.py replay.save=true load_every=true